-It's a common misconception that dog mouths are cleaner than human mouths.
-Both mouths are hosts to hundreds of kinds of bacteria, most of which are species-specific.
-There's only about a 16% overlap of oral microorganisms between dogs and humans, so there's no such thing as comparable, objective "cleanliness" with regards to their mouths.
+Both dog and human mouths are hosts to hundreds of kinds of bacteria.
+The good news?
+Most of those bugs are species-specific, which means that Fido's germs won't survive long in your mouth, and vice versa.
+Still, because there's only about a 16 percent overlap of oral microorganisms between dogs and humans, so there's no such thing as comparable, objective "cleanliness" with regards to their mouths.

 Share the knowledge!